Skip to content

 When to use these seller update email templates

 Use these when you need to update a seller on listing activity, buyer feedback, and the next recommendation.
-These are one-to-one seller updates for active listings, not market newsletters or pricing guides.
+These are one-to-one seller updates for active listings.
+The full real estate email template hub covers buyer, open house, offer, and past-client patterns.

 Sellers fire agents who go quiet.
 They also fire agents who send updates full of vague optimism and no data.
 The gap between those two failure modes is where good seller communication lives: regular, specific, and honest about what the market is telling you.